nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

   $ sudo -u www-data php occ config:app:delete appname doesnotexistanymore Config value doesnotexistanymore of app appname deleted

-The delete command will by default not complain if the config was not set before.
+The delete command will by default not complain if the configuration was not set before.
 If you want to be notified in that case, set the ``--error-if-not-exists`` flag::

   $ sudo -u www-data php occ config:system:delete doesnotexist --error-if-not-exists System config doesnotexist could not be deleted because it did not exist

+.. _database_conversion_label:

 Database Conversion
 -------------------